Anti-BDS laws: Koontz v. Watson

 Arkansas Times LP v.
-Mark Waldrip
+Waldrip

 The weekly newspaper Arkansas Times had for two years published over 83 paid advertisements on a contractual basis for University of Arkansas – Pulaski Technical College.
 In October 2018, before renewing the advertising contract, the university asked the paper to certify that it was not, and would not, engage in boycotts against Israel.
 The paper had supplied such certifications before, but this time the paper's publisher and chief executive officer Alan Leveritt, refused.
 The paper brought the matter to trial and challenged the constitutionality of Act 710, claiming that it violated the paper's First and Fourteenth Amendment rights and requested a preliminary injunction.

-The District Court for the Eastern District of Arkansas dismissed the motion for a preliminary injunction on January 23, 2019.
+The District Court for the Eastern District of Arkansas dismissed the motion for a preliminary injunction on 23 January 2019.
 It argued that Act 710 only "concerns a contractor's purchasing activities with respect to Israel" and that it does not prevent criticism of Israel or even calls to boycott Israel.
-It further asserted that purchasing activities are "neither speech nor inherently expressive conduct."
+It further asserted that purchasing activities are "neither speech nor inherently expressive conduct".
 The Court therefore concluded that the First Amendment did not protect the paper's refusal to promise to not boycott Israel.

 In February 2019, the paper represented by ACLU appealed the decision to United States Court of Appeals for the Eighth Circuit.
 In April 2019, the Institute for Free Speech and the Foundation for Individual Rights in Education filed an amicus brief arguing that Act 710 is unconstitutional.
 Reporters Committee for Freedom of the Press and 15 news media organizations filed another one in support of the paper, while StandWithUs, Agudath Israel of America, and the Union of Orthodox Jewish Congregations of America filed one in support of the State.

 In February 2021, the United States Court of Appeals for the Eighth Circuit reversed the decision of the lower court and determined that the Arkansas law violated the First Amendment.

-On June 22, 2022 the United States Court of Appeals for the Eighth Circuit issued its decision holding that the law was constitutional and did not violate the First Amendment as it was intended to serve a “purely commercial purposes."
+On 22 June 2022, the United States Court of Appeals for the Eighth Circuit issued its decision holding that the law was constitutional and did not violate the First Amendment as it was intended to serve "purely commercial purposes".

 Abby Martin v. the State of Georgia

-Documentary filmmaker Abby Martin was invited to speak at an event at Georgia Southern University on February 28, 2020.
+Documentary filmmaker Abby Martin was invited to speak at an event at Georgia Southern University on 28 February 2020.
 She was supposed to be paid $1,000 for her speech.
 She was asked to sign a pledge to agree not to boycott Israel which she refused to do and her speaking arrangement was subsequently cancelled.
-She therefore announced on January 10, 2020, that she had filed a free speech lawsuit against the State of Georgia and Georgia Southern University over its anti-BDS law.
+She therefore announced on 10 January 2020, that she had filed a free speech lawsuit against the State of Georgia and Georgia Southern University over its anti-BDS law.
 She was represented by CAIR Legal Defense Fund and the Partnership for Civil Justice Fund.
-On May 24, 2021, the United States District Court for the Northern District of Georgia ruled in Martin's favor, holding that Georgia Southern violated her First Amendment rights.
+On 24 May 2021, the United States District Court for the Northern District of Georgia ruled in Martin's favor, holding that Georgia Southern violated her First Amendment rights.